SarkhanAbdullayev/project-ecommerce/README.md

 Designed and implemented user interfaces using React Js framework .

-or backend I used commercejs.com .
+For backend I used commercejs.com .

 Responsive design for laptops and mobile devices .